search Where Thought Leaders go for Growth

 Step 1: Collect tasks

-Write, record, or gather any and everything that has your attention into a collection tool.
+First things first, write, record, or gather any and everything that has your attention into a collection tool.

 This includes:

-• day-to-day tasks and projects,
+• Day-to-day tasks and projects,

-• uncompleted tasks,
+• Uncompleted tasks,

-• any idea that crosses your mind.
+• Any idea that crosses your mind.

 You can write down these elements on:

-• post-it notes,
+• Post-it notes,

-• notebooks,
+• Notebooks,

-• agendas,
+• Agendas,

-• to-do lists on your phone, computer or tablet, etc.
+• To-do lists on your phone, computer or tablet, etc.

 Similar to a device in sleep mode, these background tasks use energy from your brain that you will need to use when completing important tasks.